foundit/Piped/doc/topic/pipelines.rst

     Same as consumers, but used when the processor or one of its consumers raises an exception.

+__processor__:
+    Reserved for internal rewriting of processor graphs.

 .. note:: Depending on how the processor is used within a processor graph, the